Australian Aboriginal languages: Phonotactics

 The anticipatory assimilation of nasality is quite common in various languages around the world.
 Typically, a vowel will become nasalized before a following nasal consonant.
 However, this process is resisted in Australian languages.

 There was a historical process in many languages where nasal + stop C_{1}C_{2} clusters lost the nasal element if C_{INIT} was a nasal.
 Also, many languages have morphophonemic alterations whereby initial nasals in suffixes are denasalized if the preceding stem contains a nasal consonant.

 While the existence of phonemic pre-stopped nasals and laterals, contrasting with plain nasals and laterals, has been documented in some Australian languages, nasals and laterals are pre-stopped on a phonetic level in most languages of the continent.
 These phenomena are the result of a general resistance to the anticipatory assimilation of nasality and laterality.
 The lack of assimilation makes coda nasals and laterals more acoustically distinct.

 Most speakers of Australian languages speak with a 'pressed' voice quality, with the glottal opening narrower than in modal voice, a relatively high frequency of creaky voice, and low airflow.
 This may be due to an avoidance of breathy voice.
 This pressed quality could therefore serve to enhance the clarity of speech and ensure the perception of place of articulation distinctions.

-The weakness of initial consonants in Australian Aboriginal languages is characteristic of hearing-impaired speech, and has been speculated to be the result of high rates of Otitis media-caused hearing loss in Aboriginal communities.
-Other characteristics of Australian Aboriginal languages' phonotactics, such as their avoidance of assimilation and the pressed voice quality, may be due to the result of strategies to fully exploit all the restricted auditory space caused by hearing loss and to preserve all of the place distinctions.